dewelobya/CyberSecurityCollection/Create An Azure Virtual Machine.md

 4. Run apt-get update to download the latest package information from the internet.
-This step helps ensure that the next command can locate the latest version of the Nginx package.\
+This step helps ensure that the next command can locate the latest version of the Nginx package \
--- Installs Nginx.\
+--Installs Nginx \
--- Sets the home page.\
+--Sets the home page \
--- var/www/html/index.html, to print a welcome message that includes your VM's host name
+--var/www/html/index.html, to print a welcome message that includes your VM's host name